nuxt-modules/compile-markdown/README.md

 [![License][license-src]][license-href]
 [![Nuxt][nuxt-src]][nuxt-href]

-Nuxt Module to compile markdown files into Vue SFC at build time.
+Nuxt Module to compile markdown files into Vue SFC at **build time**.
+This enables you to put `.md` files into your `pages` directory as standalone pages, and `.md` under `components` directory as Vue components.
+With components auto-import built-in in Nuxt, you can also use any components in your markdown files.

 ## Install